Unopened insulin pump parts organized for resale with packaging and expiration dates visible

 Step 5: Review and Payment

 Once your shipment arrives, We Buy Diabetic Supplies reviews each item for condition, expiration, and eligibility.
-Approved items are processed, and payment is issued based on what qualifies.
+Products are reviewed during inspection to determine whether they meet the buyer’s current product eligibility requirements.
+Payment is issued within 2 business days after inspection for products that meet current eligibility requirements.

-Mistakes like opening boxes, waiting too long, or damaging packaging can reduce your payout or result in rejection.
+Mistakes like opening boxes, waiting too long, or damaging packaging can affect product eligibility during inspection or result in rejection.
 Proper handling is essential to preserve value.

 Avoid These Errors: